 Measuring Brake Pad Thickness in Millimeters (mm)

-Checking your brake pad thickness is an essential part of regular vehicle maintenance.
-It helps ensure your brakes are functioning optimally and keeps you safe on the road.
 To measure the thickness of your brake pads, you’ll need a few simple tools:

 - A flashlight to provide adequate lighting.